 Symbols before the texture names indicate the following:

-- (tx) means that the original texture and the processed Tx texture are both available.
+- (tx) means that the original texture and the generated Tx texture are both available.

-- (!tx) means that the original texture and the processed Tx texture are both available, but the Tx file needs to be updated (e.g. the original image was modified, the color space was changed, etc.).
+- (!tx) means that the original texture and the generated Tx texture are both available, but the Tx texture needs to be updated (e.g. the original image was modified, the color space was changed, etc.).

-- [tx] means that only Tx texture is available (without the original unprocessed file).
+- [tx] means that only Tx texture is available (without the original unprocessed image file).

 - ~~ means that the texture is missing or the path is incorrect.